-- A thesis (six semester hours) and twenty-four semester hours of course work. - A six-hour minor in Mathematics may be included in the twenty-four hours of course work on recommendation of the head of the department. - There must be a minimum of fifteen semester hours, including the thesis, of graduate courses (those numbered 3500 and above).
+- 1. A thesis (six semester hours) and twenty-four semester hours of course work - 2.
+A six-hour minor in Mathematics may be included in the twenty-four hours of course work on recommendation of the Graduate Adviser.
+A transfer student must complete at least three semester hours of the minor in residence. - 3.
+There must be a minimum of fifteen semester hours, including the thesis, of graduate courses (those numbered 3500 and above). - 4.
+See page 40 for the American Government requirement.